Save Money on College: Advice from HCC’s Director of Financial Aid Services

 Q: How much is the average tuition for a two-year school, such as HCC?

-Over four years, that’s over $40,000 to earn a bachelor degree at a public, in-state, four-year college!
+A: Over four years, it costs over $40,000 to earn a bachelor degree at a public, in-state, four-year college!
 If you chose to live on campus, those costs could be even higher.
 HCC’s annual tuition is less than half, allowing you to save money for later transfer to a 4-year college, graduate school, or other expenses.

 Q: What’s the first step in figuring out how to pay for education?